It’s summer! Hopefully you are loaded up on sunscreen and bug spray because the sun and bugs are also celebrating vacation season.

 How can I keep mosquitoes away when outside this summer?

-There are many ways to keep mosquitoes away this summer, including hiring a mosquito service locally for your home, eliminating standing water sources where mosquitoes are known to breed, and avoiding being outside during peak mosquito times like dawn and dusk.
+There are many ways to keep mosquitoes away this summer, including hiring a mosquito service for your home, eliminating standing water sources where mosquitoes are known to breed, and avoiding being outside during peak mosquito times like dawn and dusk.
 If you are camping and want to keep mosquitoes away, smoke from a campfire is a natural bug repellent!
-Keep in mind though, according to UF/IFAS/FMEL, the best way to avoid mosquito bites is to avoid infested areas, wear protective clothing, and wear insect repellent.
+However, according to UF/IFAS/FMEL, the best way to avoid mosquito bites is to avoid infested areas, wear protective clothing, and wear insect repellent.

 What diseases do mosquitoes carry?